atomicules/HaskerDeux/README.markdown

 Written with the dual purpose of being a learning exercise for Haskell and also because I really wanted a command line tool for [Teuxdeux](http://teuxdeux.com).
 As it stands this is a bit rough and ready, but it does work.

+##Status

+Abandonware.
+TeuxDeux released a Neux version and I waited a year but the corresponding new API did not come and I really missed command line access so I jumped ship to taskwarrior.

 ##Requirements

 You need the following Haskell packages installed: